 HOPE IS ON THE HORIZON

-Watch annoucment video
+Watch city council annoucment video

 Jacob Wood is an entrepreneur, nonprofit leader, and mental health advocate focused on fixing what’s broken and pushing positive change in Vineyard.